DanRicc8081/ai-workflow-automation-portfolio/project-4-ai-content-generator/README.md

 When a content request is submitted, the workflow sends the prompt to OpenAI for content generation.

-The response is processed and formatted automatically before being routed through the workflow for delivery.
+The response is processed and formatted automatically before being routed for delivery.

 Completed content is then sent through Telegram for review or publishing preparation.